 - Expressive Language Disorder makes it difficult for your child to recover the appropriate words and form meaningful sentences.

-- Expressive-Receptive disorder makes it difficult for your child to understand language, as well as produce it.
+- The Expressive-Receptive disorder makes it difficult for your child to understand language, as well as produce it.

 - In pre-schoolers, their incorrect dental formation may lead to speech problems.

-How to Treat Speech Disorders in Children?
+How to Treat Speech Disorders in Children

 To treat speech disorders in your child, you may seek the help of speech therapy.
 Sometimes, hearing tests and physical examinations may not be able to reveal the concerns in your child.
 That is exactly where the role of a speech-language pathologist comes into play.
 Most of the speech-related treatments would partly include a consultation with a therapist, who would observe your child while she speaks, to identify the problems and accordingly plan her treatment.
 Treatments include breathing exercises, voice exercises, and strategies for relaxing the muscles when your child speaks.
 All such exercises are part of oral motor exercises.

 - Your child learns to speak by hearing.
 Delayed speech in children can be treated if you focus on using the right words with the correct pronunciation to help her listen and learn.
 You can use complete sentences to help her understand expressions.
 It makes sense if you read out books to your child regularly.
 Stories can attract their attention and help them learn the language.
-While reading, do ensure to point out to specific objects like a ball, a tree, a dog, a car etc. and speak out the words loud and clear for her to hear properly.
+While reading, do ensure to point out specific objects like a ball, a tree, a dog, a car, etc. and speak out the words loud and clear for her to hear properly.
 You can have regular musical sessions with your child in the form of singing nursery rhymes, or, listening to songs to help her learn to speak.

 - You need to stay alert regarding the speaking problem in the child.
 Sometimes a nasal sound in her voice may be owing to some breathing problem which needs treatment, or for simple issues like a stuffy nose.
 While you need to consult your paediatrician for treating her allergies, sinus problems or colds, simply helping her to blow her nose can solve minor issues.

 - If your child is stuttering, then maintain your eye contact with her while speaking to her slowly.
 She will follow your actions.
 Maintain a smile on your face and handle her with patience so that she stays calm.
 It will help in easing her muscles.
 Children often stutter owing to stress.
 If you provide your child with a peaceful and relaxed ambience at home, then it would help in reducing her anxiety.
-Conducting finger plays can help in upgrading the speaking skills of your child.
+Conducting fingerplays can help in upgrading the speaking skills of your child.

 - You can go to a speech-language pathologist to get help and follow the instructions.